gelanchez/ESP32-asyncServer-data/README.md

 <img src="./ESP32-web-data_schem.svg" alt="Electrical schematic" width="100%" height="auto">
 ESP32 pins in the schematic are referred as 3.3V, GND and D*.
+Note: ESP32 ADC2 pins cannot be used when Wi-Fi is used.

 ## Requirements
 ESP32 libraries: